dskoda1/440-aoop/proj2/README.txt

 find, and slowFind.
 The former demonstrates locality in searches, and my test case demonstrates how much faster the find function than the latter which does not use locality for finds.

+TO RUN:
+I have included the file which has my locality test called my-test-scaling.cpp.
+My makefile is configured to compile any file called Test.cpp with my Map.hpp.
+So change the name of the test file youd like to compile with to Test.cpp and call make on it.